 Please note that not all 400+ sites offer an experience during each of the clinical education experiences.

-No. Although the Program appreciates the value of international experiences, International clinical education sites may not have the same practicing/licensing standards as those in the United States and cannot always meet the Program’s specific objectives for each clinical education experience.
+No. Although the Program appreciates the value of international experiences, international clinical education sites may not have the same physical therapy and licensing standards as those in the United States and cannot always meet the Program’s specific objectives for each clinical education experience.
 Therefore, all clinical experiences must be completed in the United States.
-Students are eligible to take an Elective that includes travel to Nicaragua as well as participate in the CU Peru experience available through the Anschutz Medical Campus.
+Students may have other options for international experiences as an elective, as an optional activity through campus organizations, or after completion of their DPT degree.

 There is a process for requesting to open a new clinical site, however, establishing new clinical sites will only be considered according to Program need and at the discretion of the clinical education team.

 Yes, our students take a 6-credit Clinical Anatomy I course in the first summer semester and a 3-credit Clinical Anatomy II course in the second summer semester.
 Students work in a group performing dissection of human cadavers during these courses.